Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Data

 This combination of variables and options results in 96 different prompt situations.
-We run these through both GPT-3.5 and GPT-4, using the API.
+We run these through both GPT-3.5 and GPT-4, using the OpenAI API.
 For every combination we ask for five responses to understand variation.

 This results in a dataset of responses.
-The option that gave rise to each response was blinded and the order randomized, and then the responses were ranked by one experienced human coder on two metrics.
-The first, ``consistency'', is a ranking 1-5 of how different each of the five responses was for that particular combination of variables.
-1 means that responses 1-5 were wildly different.
-5 means that responses 1-5 are entirely or essentially the same.
-The human coder then ranked the ``decency'' of the first response for each combination of variables.
+The combination of settings that gave rise to each response was blinded and the order randomized, and then the responses were ranked by three experienced human evaluators on two metrics.

+\begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item Human evaluators ranked the ``decency'' of the first response for each combination of variables.
 This is a measure of how effective the LLM validation tests were compared with the code written by the experienced data scientist who wrote the original suite of tests.
 The LLM responses are not expected to have the full context of the code, so we do not expect an exact match, but it should actually write code, import relevant libraries, add comments, deal with class, and write a variety of relevant expectations.
 1 means that the code is unusable, 2 means that it is not unusable but would need a lot of work and would be disappointing from a human, 3 means that it is fine but would need some fixing, 4 means it is broadly equivalent to what the gold standard suite contains, and 5 means it is in no worse and is better in some way than the gold standard validation suite.
+The decency rating is at a condition level, focusing on only the first response given that combination of settings.
+We consider only the first given constraints on the evaluators' time. \item The other, ``consistency'', is a ranking 1-5 of how different each of the five responses was for that particular combination of variables.
+1 means that responses 1-5 were wildly different.
+5 means that responses 1-5 are entirely or essentially the same. \end{enumerate}

+To bring the three evaluators together we consider the median response.
+This then allows us to examine whether there is a relationship between decency and consistency (Figure~\ref{fig-decencyvsconsistency}).
+There is a broadly positive relationship.
+Details about coder-specific responses are provided in Appendix~\ref{sec-intercoder}.